luanebsg/Ecole42/TheJourney/BeforePiscineChecklist.md

 ## Conclusion 🎯

 With a clear plan in place and a renewed determination, I'm ready to tackle the Piscine head-on.
-This time, armed with experience and a thirst for knowledge, I'm not confident I'll make it through, but I will sincerely give my all.
+This time, armed with experience and a thirst for knowledge, I'm not confident I'll make it through, but I will sincerely give it my all.